ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 While Ansible is available from the `main Debian repository <https://packages.debian.org/stable/ansible>`_, it can be out-of-date.

-To get a more recent version Debian users can use the Ubuntu PPA according to the following table:
+To get a more recent version, Debian users can use the Ubuntu PPA according to the following table:

 .. list-table::
   :header-rows: 1